hbctraining/Training-modules/Advanced_shell/lessons/02_String_manipulation.md

 ### Substring Removal Overview

-The table below is a summary of the substring removal
+The table below is a summary of substring removal:

 | Shortcut | Effect |
 |------|------|